Adaptive behavior can produce maladaptive anxiety due to individual differences in experience: Appendix B: Finding optimal behavior

-Because $q_t$ is a continuous variable, a discrete approximation must be used for the actual computation.
-Then the table of values for $V_{t+1}$ is used to compute the values for $V_t$, indexed by $q_t$.
-For $q_t$ we used 1001 discrete values ($0, 0.001, 0.002, \ldots, 1$), and for $x_t$ we used 100 discrete values ($0.005, 0.015, 0.025, \ldots, 0.995$).
-So, the algorithm gives us two tables: one containing the expected values and the other containing the optimal decision rule functions, or thresholds, $u_t^*(q_t)$, which are indexed by our grid of values for $q_t$.
+The algorithm then gives us two tables: one containing the expected values and the other containing the optimal decision rule functions, or thresholds, $u_t^*(q_t)$, which are indexed by our grid of values for $q_t$.
 To find the optimal behavior in the limit as the possible lifetime extends towards infinity, the recursion is repeated until the optimal decision rules converge \cite{bertsekas_dynamic_2005}.
 The algorithm was implemented in python.

 Once we have found the optimal decision rule, for each time step we can calculate the expected proportion of the population that has each value of $q_t$ as its estimate.
-Since the behavioral rule specifies the threshold for each value of $q_t$, we can use the distribution derived above for $q_{t+1} = f(q_t, u_t, x_t, \delta_t)$ to calculate the proportions for time $t+1$ given the proportions for time $t$.
+Since the behavioral rule specifies the threshold for each value of $q_t$, we can use the distribution derived above for $q_{t+1} = w(q_t, u_t, x_t, \iota_t)$ to calculate the proportions for time $t+1$ given the proportions for time $t$.
 Because we discretized the $q_t$ values, we round the calculation of $q_{t+1}$ to the nearest one thousandth.

 \end{appendix}